ecupaio/dcgffl/_pages/about.md

       wide range of social fun.
 Join up and experience it yourself!

 ---
+### History and Legacy

 The DC Gay Flag Football League (DCGFFL) started in the mid 90's when two different groups of players began gathering for football.
 The first group started playing together in 1994 at Francis Field near Dupont Circle, and the other began playing near the Washington Monument Mall in 1997.
 In 1998, the groups came together and the base of DC gay flag football was set.

 In 2003, the players created DC's first traveling team, the Washington Monuments, and competed in the National Gay Super Bowl in Boston.
 Only expecting to win a few games in their first national tournament, the Washington Monuments WON the tournament!
 A second travel team, the DC Metros, was later created.

 Another milestone for DC Gay Flag Football came in 2009, when the individuals involved in DC Gay Flag Football hosted Gay Bowl X, the national gay flag football tournament.
 Players from all over the country came to DC to play at Carter Barron Fields.

-After years of informally gathering to play flag football, the DCGFFL launches its inaugural season in the Fall of 2010 as an official league.
+After years of informally gathering to play flag football, the DCGFFL launched its inaugural season in the Fall of 2010 as an official league.
 Seven teams were created with 102 players, ending with the Orange Crush defeating Gang Green for the first league title.
 This championship game represented the culmination of years of hard work to bring a quality gay flag football league to Washington.

+### A Thriving Community

 Currently, the league fields 20 teams with approximately 270 players for a Fall and Spring season, hosts a summer tournament each year in Rehoboth Beach, Delaware and supports up to 5 [travel teams](/travel-program/) that participate in annual tournaments at other cities across the country.